FRONTIERS

 Dean, The Graduate School at UNC-Chapel Hill

-Elizabeth “Beth” Mayer-Davis, Ph.D., RD, is the dean of The Graduate School and the Cary C. Boshamer Distinguished Professor of Nutrition and Medicine.
+Elizabeth “Beth” Mayer-Davis, Ph.D., RD, is the Dean of The Graduate School and the Cary C. Boshamer Distinguished Professor of Nutrition and Medicine.
 She has focused her career on diabetes, including the epidemiology and natural history of type 1 and type 2 diabetes in children and adults.
-Throughout her career, Dean Beth Mayer-Davis has mentored numerous graduate students.
-She is committed to diversity, equity, and inclusion and ensuring that our graduate students have access to professional development and mental health and well-being tools to support them during their time at Carolina.

 Dean Mayer-Davis believes that graduate students are emblematic of innovation made fundamental and are capable and prepared to address humanity’s greatest challenges.
 Simply put, graduate students are pivotal to how Carolina powers its economic and research engine—reaching all areas of our state through research, teaching, and public service.
 Under her leadership, The Graduate School supports graduate students and champions graduate education in our state.

-Formerly the chair of the Department of Nutrition at the UNC Gillings School of Global Public Health, she also co-directs the Nutrition Obesity Research Center.
+Formerly the Chair of the Department of Nutrition at the UNC Gillings School of Global Public Health, she also co-directs the Nutrition Obesity Research Center.
 An accomplished scholar, she is the principal investigator for the Carolina site of the SEARCH for Diabetes in Youth study, and she serves as the national co-chairperson for a large multi-center study.
 She has served on the University’s Faculty Executive Committee for several years.
-Dean Mayer-Davis serves as principal investigator for a National Institutes of Health Nutrition for Precision Health Consortium initiative and has received additional funding from the NIH to promote diversity in nutrition, obesity, and diabetes research.
-She is active in the American Diabetes Association and was the 2011 president for Health Care and Education for the Association.
+Dean Mayer-Davis serves as principal investigator for a National Institutes of Health Nutrition for Precision Health Consortium Initiative and has received additional funding from the NIH to promote diversity in nutrition, obesity, and diabetes research.
+She is active in the American Diabetes Association and was the 2011 President for Health Care and Education for the Association.

 Dean Mayer-Davis was recently appointed to the 2020 Dietary Guidelines Advisory Committee by the Secretary of the USDA and the Secretary of the U.S. Department of Health and Human Services.
 She has also served as an appointee of President Obama on the Advisory Group on Prevention, Health Promotion and Integrative and Public Health.